mendix/docs/content/web-modeler/index.md

 ---
-title: "Web Modeler Guide"
+title: "Studio Guide"
-tags: ["Web Modeler"]
+tags: ["studio"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

 ## 1 Introduction

-The Mendix Platform includes the [Web Modeler](general) in addition to the [Desktop Modeler](/refguide/desktop-modeler-overview).
-The Web Modeler is a collaborative, no-code, web-based application development environment.
+The Mendix Platform includes [Mendix Studio](general) in addition to [Studio Pro](/refguide/desktop-modeler-overview).
+Studio is a collaborative, no-code, web-based application development environment.
 It enables business developers and users with minimal coding or software development experience to create  web and mobile applications without having to know how to code.

-The Web Modeler enables you to do the following:
+Studio enables you to do the following:

 * Develop application user interfaces with styled building blocks and widgets
 * Create domain models for reading and writing data in an application